 How to safely attend an in-person Fringe show

-All Fringe venues will be following government guidelines for public safety this August; please check individual show listings for information about any safety measures you’ll need to observe that are specific to that show and venue.
+All Fringe venues follow government guidelines for public safety; you'll be able to find information about any safety measures you’ll need to observe on individual show listings.

-We’ve put together a list of things you might need to think about.
-It’s worth remembering that this list might change, so there may be more or fewer measures than this, and possibly some different ones than we’ve mentioned here.
+We’ve put together a list of typical safety measures you might encounter at Fringe venues.
+It's not exhaustive – there may be more or fewer measures than this, and possibly some different ones than we’ve mentioned here.

-- We’ve introduced e-ticketing to cut down person-to-person contact – you can print off your ticket confirmation or show it on your smartphone or other mobile device.
+- All Fringe shows are e-ticketed to reduce person-to-person contact and help cut down our environmental impact – you can print off your ticket confirmation or show it on your smartphone or other mobile device.
 (If you don’t have access to a printer or mobile device, we can help find an alternative – just email [email protected].)

-- Many venues will ask you to buy tickets in bubbles (ie with members of your party grouped together) to aid social distancing.
+- Venues may ask you to buy tickets in bubbles (ie with members of your party grouped together) to aid social distancing.

-- You will need to wear face coverings indoors and in crowded areas, unless you are exempt.
+- You may need to wear face coverings indoors and in crowded areas, unless you are exempt.

-- There will be hand sanitiser stations at venues – we encourage you to use them.
+- There may be hand sanitiser stations at venues – if there are, please use them!

 - Venues may ask you to check in and provide contact details, so they can get in touch if there’s a risk you might have been in close contact with someone who has coronavirus symptoms.